Frequently Asked Questions

 If your Monthly Share Amount is not received by the due date, the Sharing Membership becomes inactive.
 This means any medical expenses that incur during this time will not be eligible for sharing.

-If your Sharing Membership is inactive for less than 60 days, you can reactivate by sending in your share for each month your membership was inactive.
-Members who are past 60 days past due will need to re-apply for membership as a new member.
+If your Sharing Membership is inactive for less than 60 days, you can reactivate it by sending in your share for each month your membership was inactive.
+Members who are more than 60 days past due will need to re-apply for membership as a new member.

 ShareBox is a Liberty HealthShare member’s most important membership tool.
 It is where they actively manage their healthsharing program.
 It includes a member’s online account that lets them share contributions with other members as well as see how other members have shared with them to pay medical expenses.
 Members can submit a medical expense, view the status of that expense, view their sharing history, receive important notifications and find information about Liberty HealthShare.
 Through its PrayerBox feature, members have the opportunity to send other members a message of encouragement or prayer.